Mountaintop view in Grenada

 From chocolate tastings and yoga retreats to breathtaking waterfall hikes and serene beaches, the things to do in Grenada are endless.
 Nestled in the Southern Caribbean, Grenada and the Grenadines are a trio of small, beautiful islands that are often overlooked—but shouldn’t be.

 I visited at the end of September as a pre-birthday treat, spending four days exploring the island with a perfect mix of relaxation and adventure.
+This guide is ideal for first-time visitors planning a short stay and for return travelers looking to experience Grenada beyond the beach.

-22 fun things to do in Grenada
+22 Fun Things to Do in Grenada

 Food & Drink Experiences